 Can I take an unlimited number of classes at Berklee?

-You may enroll in courses at Berklee with your advisor’s approval.
+You may enroll in courses at Berklee with your advisor’s approval for a total of up to six credits per semester of full-time enrollment at Harvard.
 The Berklee tuition fee includes all fall and spring semester classes you take at Berklee.
 If you choose to take courses over the summer on the Boston or Valencia campuses, you may enroll in courses for additional tuition.